punicasuite/punicasuite.github.io/content/tutorials/ipfs.md

 ---
-title: "How to use IPFS?"
+title: "How to use IPFS with ontid?"
 date: "2018-11-03"
 author: Josh
 ---